JakubJanowski/hpmor/README.md

 ### Build commands

 - `latexmk -xelatex`: Build all PDFs.
-(If in doubt, just run this command and do something else for twenty minutes!).
+If in doubt, just run this command and do something else for twenty minutes!
 - `latexmk -xelatex hpmor`: Build the one-volume PDF `hpmor.pdf`.
 - `latexmk -xelatex hpmor-ebook`: Build the e-book PDF `hpmor-ebook.pdf`.
-- `latexmk -xelatex hpmor-N`: Build one of the six individual volumes `hpmor-1.pdf` to `hpmor-6.pdf`.
+- `latexmk -xelatex hpmor-N`: Build one of the six individual volumes `hpmor-1.pdf` to `hpmor-6.pdf` (replace N with a volume number).
-- `latexmk -xelatex layout/hpmor-dust-jacket-N`: produce the dust jacket for Volume N, `hpmor-dust-jacket-N.pdf`.
+- `latexmk -xelatex layout/hpmor-dust-jacket-N`: produce the dust jacket for volume N, `hpmor-dust-jacket-N.pdf`.
 Note that this requires the corresponding volume, `hpmor-N.pdf`, to have been built first.
 - `latexmk -c`: Remove files produced by building (except PDFs).
 - `latexmk -C`: Remove files produced by building (including PDFs).

 By default, the dust jackets assume 80gsm plain paper (this affects the thickness of the book and hence the size of the dust jacket).
 This can be configured in `layout/hp-paper-type.tex`; see `layout/papers.tex` for a list of papers.

 The exact sizes of dust jackets may vary; the current parameters were taken from a commercial printer.
-They can be adjusted in `hp-dust-jacket.tex` as desired.
+They can be adjusted in `layout/hp-dust-jacket.tex` as desired.

-Note that the back dust-flap is left for you to add your own text; edit `layout/hp-dust-jacket.tex` and search for “PUT YOUR BACK DUST-FLAP TEXT HERE!”.
-Make sure you remove the percent sign `%` at the start of the line, or your text will not be printed.
+Note that the back dust-flap is left for you to add your own text; edit `layout/hp-dust-jacket.tex` and search for “% PUT YOUR BACK DUST-FLAP TEXT HERE!”.
+Make sure to remove the percent sign `%` at the start of the line, or your text will not be printed.
 This is a safety feature to make sure that if you don’t change the text, the placeholder will not appear; instead, you’ll just get a blank back flap.

+A similar place for a dedication is left in each volume.
+Empty verso and recto pages are inserted before ToC.
+Look inside `layout/hp-intro.tex` for the “% PUT YOUR DEDICATION HERE!” line to write your own.

 To build a single chapter, from the `chapters` directory use the command: